 Controlled access zones for construction sites

-Biosite’s workforce management solution adds value for site operators.
-The ability to separate construction sites into individual zones, each with controlled access, assists with the management, safety and monitoring of operatives.
-It can boost site efficiency, prevent bottlenecks in critical areas and enhance competency control.
+The ability to separate construction sites into individual zones, each with controlled access, assists with the management, safety and monitoring of operatives on site.
+It can improve security and boost site efficiency, prevent bottlenecks in critical areas and enhance competency control.
+Biosite’s workforce management software adds value for site operators by enabling construction sites to be split into zones.

-With Biosite’s biometric access control and workforce management system users have complete flexibility over how to set up controlled access zones.
+With Biosite’s biometric access control and workforce management system, users have complete flexibility over how to set up controlled access zones on construction sites.
 The most common approach is to have access control at the main entrance, at site office/welfare areas, and for each individual working zone as required.
 This could incorporate separate buildings, different levels on a high-rise structure, or areas of specialist expertise such as tunnelling or crane areas.

 Why implement controlled access zones on your site?